JMABrown/HydrogenWavelengthEncoding/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/69fcf9a2-ffbf-4720-912b-a914e7d7d1f1" />

+The program also accepts any distance you give it, alongside units such as mm, cm, km, converting any distance into a representation of binary using 21.06cm as the base unit.

 ## References
 Image references from Lemmino Video "Shouting at Stars: A History of Interstellar Messages" https://www.youtube.com/watch?v=uFI5WpK2sgg

 Pioneer Plaque Wikipedia https://en.wikipedia.org/wiki/Pioneer_plaque